Limit linear series: combinatorial theory: Slope structures

-We will sometimes need to separate these two kinds of data.
-In this case, we will denote by $\mathfrak S^\ee$ the data of a set of prescribed slopes on each edge, and by $\mathfrak S^\vv$ the data of a rank function for each vertex.
-In this paper, we will mainly use slope structures of the above form $\mathfrak S$ (with prescribing data on both edges and vertices).
-Omitting the part concerning the vertices, that is, considering only $\mathfrak S^\ee$ with prescribed data on edges, we obtain what we call an \emph{e-slope structure}.
+We will sometimes need to separate the data relative to edges and the data relative to vertices.
+In this case, we will denote by $\fS^\ee$ the data of a set of prescribed slopes on each edge, and by $\fS^\vv$ the data of a rank function for each vertex.